UceeCode/cryptocurrency-dashboard/README.md

 3. Lodash: A modern JavaScript utility library.
 4. Highcharts: Interactive charting library.
 5. CryptoCompare API: API for cryptocurrency price data.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request with your changes.
+Make sure to follow the code style and include tests for new features or bug fixes.